nizamphoenix/human-trafficking/README.md

-This repository is an attempt to generate insights about human trafficking by analysing data from Counter Trafficking Data Collaborative (CTDC),a global data hub on human trafficking, and building statistical/machine learning models.
+This repository is an attempt to generate insights about human trafficking by analysing data from Counter Trafficking Data Collaborative (CTDC),a global data hub on human trafficking and building statistical/machine learning models.
 [This](./work.ipynb) notebook contains analysis on CTDC data.

 **Please agree** to the terms & conditions at https://www.ctdatacollaborative.org/terms-use